fluxnetart/fluxnetart.github.io/_posts/2024-10-08-amerifluxmeeting.md

 <figure>
 	<img src="https://fluxnetart.github.io/images/22-phenocam-hourly-columns-still005-1536x864.jpg" style="height: 200px; width: auto;">
   <figcaption>Image from Julia Oldham.
 Julia is collaborating with Chris Still on the Metolius Cluster of flux towers in Oregon.
-You can view Julia’s <a href="https://drive.google.com/file/d/1NEG8dFlICuVGLSCXVpgAD85cmc_zYjOd/view?usp=sharing">presentation here<a/>.</figcaption>
+You can view Julia’s <a href="https://drive.google.com/file/d/1NEG8dFlICuVGLSCXVpgAD85cmc_zYjOd/view?usp=sharing">presentation here</a>.</figcaption>
 </figure>

 “<i>This was such a great experience learning about the work that happens in this area of climate science.
 I appreciate the work being done in this network in two different ways.
 I appreciate learning about the science it takes to investigate climate change, we as a society are needing to have climate change/climate effect discussions.
 I am also deeply moved to see the undertaking of this work as I feel that Indigenous communities are some of the first sets of people that are directly impacted from climate change due to our close lived relationship with the land.
 I feel our concerns are being justified by technologies such as Ameriflux and others.
-This has been eye opening and I cannot wait to translate these studies through the lens of an artist.<.i>” – Mallery Quetawki
+This has been eye opening and I cannot wait to translate these studies through the lens of an artist.</i>” – Mallery Quetawki

 <figure>
 	<img src="https://fluxnetart.github.io/images/2_artist_res_blog.png" style="height: 200px; width: auto;">
   <figcaption>Image from Mallery Quetawki.
 Mallery is collaborating with Marcy Litvak on the flux tower sites in the New Mexico Elevation Gradient.
 You can view Mallery’s <a href="https://drive.google.com/file/d/1Tr6lQpIzNTfi_GlLzs2ud49nA8cDtihK/view">presentation here</a>.</figcaption>
 </figure>

 “<i>It was such a unique experience to be immersed in this close-knit community of scientists.
 Everyone was so welcoming and open-minded!
 I had some great conversations - particularly about data sonification - that challenged me to see things from the point of view of the scientist.
 The presentations were fascinating and the overall experience helped propel me forward in my collaboration with Chris!</i>” – Sara Bouchard